Swim Competitively with MRSC

 Team Practice Groups

-The MRSC Junior Swim Team, the MADMarlins, is a great way for children to learn and love the sport of swimming.
+The MRSC MADMarlins Intro To Team is a great way for children to learn and love the sport of swimming after advancing out of private lessons.
 Our experienced coaching staff works with swimmers of all age groups to make sure each child has a fun and successful season.
 During practice swimmers learn the four competitive strokes, starts, turns and the rules of competition.
-The MADMarlins are the defending Champions of the CT Private Swim Club League.

-The MadMarlins Swim Team is a competitive program competing in the Yankee Swim League.
-The season will start September 24, 2018.
-The Championships will conclude in the first week in March.
-Dual meets will be held on Saturdays beginning in November.
-Swimmers will be required to participate in 2 dual meets and Yankee League Trials.
-A Junior Membership is required to participate on MADMarlins.
+The MadMarlins Junior Swim Team is a competitive program competing in the Connecticut Private Club Swim League and are the defending Champions.
+The season starts in June and the Championships will conclude on July 26th.
+Dual meets will be held on Saturdays beginning June 25th.
+Swimmers will be required to participate in two dual meets in order to participate in Championships.

 Shoreline Aquatics Club